atrep123/dmx-512-controller/desktop/README.md

 embeds the existing PWA build and manages the packaged backend sidecar (`dmx-backend.exe`).

-> âš ď¸Ź Early prototype â€“ you need a working Rust + Node toolchain and the backend
+> ⚠️ Early prototype – you need a working Rust + Node toolchain and the backend
 > executable generated via `scripts\build-server-exe.bat`.

 ## Prerequisites